User Review( votes)

 Specialist German scientists in traffic accident analysis and analysis ( DEKRA is one of the leading companies in matters of know-how) managed to divide the behavior of the drivers in the following time phases:

-- Up to 0,48 seconds it takes the driver to realize the danger.
+- Up to 0,48 seconds the driver needs to perceive the danger.

-- An additional 0,45 seconds is required until he can move his foot off the accelerator pedal and move it left to the foot brake.
+- An additional 0,45 seconds are required until he moves his foot off the accelerator pedal and moves it to the left to the foot brake.

-- After 0,19 seconds the foot comes in contact with the foot brake and begins to push it down.
+- After 0,19 seconds the foot comes in contact with the foot brake and starts pushing it down.